 Managing a custom geobase in Managed Service for ClickHouse®

 A ClickHouse® geobase consists of text files containing the names and hierarchy of regions.
-You can add several alternative geobases to ClickHouse® to support different views on what regions belong to what countries.
-For more information, see the ClickHouse® documentation
+You can add several alternative geobases to ClickHouse® to reflect different points of view on what regions belong to what countries.
+For more information, see this ClickHouse® guide

 To add a custom geobase to a ClickHouse® cluster: